Things to Do in San Francisco This January

 San Francisco Restaurant Week Returns

 From Jan.
-18-29, 2017 San Francisco Restaurant Week returns with 12 days of celebrating the top toques and tastes in the U.S. The Golden Gate Restaurant Association has signed up nearly 130 of the city’s best restaurants who are offering $15 and $25 two-plus course lunch menus, and $40 and $65 three-plus course dinner menus.
-Reservations are available now for an array of restaurants in more than two dozen neighborhoods from Bayview to West Portal.
+23-31, 2020, San Francisco Restaurant Week will offer nine days of celebrating the top toques and tastes in the U.S. The Golden Gate Restaurant Association has signed up more than 100 of the city’s best restaurants to offer $15 and $25 two-plus course lunch menus, and $40 and $65 three-plus course dinner menus.
+Reservations are available now for an array of restaurants in more than two dozen neighborhoods, from Bayview to West Portal.

 Let’s Make a Plan

 Jan.
-31, 2017 is National Plan for Vacation Day.
+28, 2020 is National Plan for Vacation Day.
 Are you one of those American workers who leaves vacation days unused?
-Did you know that planning synchs with greater happiness across nine categories including financial stability and professional success?
-We’ve got a couple of tips for you: confirm your time off benefits; review your calendar for the year (especially paid holidays, family events and other important dates); and check with your coworkers – are you thinking of getting away when workload is especially heavy and/or a coworker will be out?
+Did you know that planning syncs with greater happiness across nine categories, including financial stability and professional success?
+We’ve got a couple of tips for you: confirm your time off benefits; review your calendar for the year (especially paid holidays, family events and other important dates); and check with your coworkers.
 Homework complete?
-Then start working on your bucket list (here are a few suggestions from the folks in Monterey County along with a Bucket List sweepstakes opportunity) and start making your dream vacation a reality.
+Then start working on your bucket list and make your dream vacation a reality.